 But yet it was.

-That's it, was it was treated that way.
+It was treated that way.

 It was described as compassionate.

-These people trying to help the homeless.
+It was these people trying to help the homeless.

 They weren't doing anything more than sustaining the circumstance.

-The city is moving ahead with an ambitious experiment that will pay poor families up to $5,000 a year to meet goals.
+So seeking new solutions to New York's vexing, they're not vexing at all to me, high poverty rates, the city is moving ahead with an ambitious experiment that will pay poor families up to $5,000 a year to meet goals.

-Goals like attending parent-teacher conferences, going for a medical checkup, or holding down a full-time job.
+Goals like attending parent teacher conferences, going for a medical checkup, or holding down a full-time job.

 This pronouncement came from the mayor, Michael Bloomberg.